YifanZhangHust/yingtaoluo.github.io/_pages/publications.md

   Some preprints are not listed.

 ## 2021
-* RMT-Net: Reject-aware Multi-Task Network for Reject Inference in Financial Credit Scoring.
+* (A Reject Inference model for Financial Credit Scoring).
 Qiang Liu, __Yingtao Luo__, Jun Zhu
 *Submitted*.